the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 Tile Improvement Changes:
 - Artificial oases are now available at Land Remediation and can be built on Desert Swamps (gaining an additional +1 Food, +3 Water if built on those tiles).
 However, the Water they award enemy factions for pillaging them is doubled.
+- Barbarian camps award ruins bonuses.
+This one is what gives the mod its name.
+- City centers will now always have a minimum of +2 Production regardless of what terrain/resources they're built on.
 - Grasslands is severely nerfed to curtail its absurd adjacency bonuses; it only gains yields once with the appropriate tile adjacency instead of stacking, and no longer increases Happiness at all.
 However, it no longer drains Water from fresh water tiles, and gains +1 Food at Atmosphere Remediation.
 - Moisture traps gain +1 Water at Atmosphere Remediation.
 - Solar collectors take less time to build (10 turns on Standard speed) and gain +1 Production at Atmosphere Remediation.